petewall/device-service/README.md

 ## TODO

-* Port is a environment variable
+* Add APIs to the docs
-* Create Dockerfile for distribution
+* Add k8s deployment files
-* Create deployment files for k8s
+* Add redis pre-reqs to the docs